cloud-install/ansible-snyc-gitee/docs/solution-directory.md

 3. Initialize the data disk
 4. Create a temp folder on your Server, e.g.
 5. **Mount** data disk to the folder */temp*
-6. Stop Apache and MySQL services
+6. Stop Caddy and MySQL services
    ```shell
    systemctl stop httpd mysqld
    ```
 7. Copy all files under */data* to */temp*
   > If the data is large, the cut or copy may fail
 8. After the data transfer is completed, **umount** your data disk from */temp* and **Mount** it to */data* again
-9. Start Apache and MySQL
+9. Start Caddy and MySQL
    ```shell
    systemctl start httpd mysqld
    ```